Search results

 Explore the ethics behind research practice.
 This interactive workshop examines authorship, publication, and peer review through real-world dilemmas.
 Develop practical strategies for integrity, respectful dialogue, and sound decision-making.
 Completion of the online module is required before attending.

-GROW: Building Social Ventures: Lessons from Oxford University Innovation (online)
+GROW: Building Social Ventures: Lessons from Oxford University Innovation (in-person)

-Join Philippa Christoforou, Social Venture Lead at Oxford University Innovation, for an inspiring GROW session on building businesses that create positive social and environmental impact.
+Join us for our lunchtime GROW session with Philippa Christoforou, Social Venture Lead at Oxford University Innovation, on building businesses that create positive social and environmental impact.
 Discover practical strategies for turning research into ventures that tackle global challenges, and learn how to embed purpose and sustainability into your entrepreneurial journey.

 Introduction to Presentation Skills (in-person)